systemseed/material_base/docs/libraries.md

 **`material_base/base`**

-Contains basic CSS, JS, variables, mixins and includes all components for building with default values.
+Contains basic CSS, JS, variables, mixins, extends, helpers and includes all components for building with default values.

 This library not intended to be excluded because most other libraries depends on it.

-This library intended to be overridden by implementation in your custom subtheme created with your project values and adjustments.
+CSS part of this library intended to be overridden by implementation in your custom subtheme created with your project values and adjustments.

 More information about using [mixins](/mixins.md), [variables](/variables.md) and [coponents](/components.md).